Maui fire death toll rises to at least 36 after fast-moving blaze nearly destroys town of Lahaina

 The National Weather Service canceled its red flag wildfires warning and high winds advisory for all of Hawaii on Wednesday night.

-About 11,000 customers in Maui were without power early Wednesday, according to PowerOutage.us.
+About 11,000 customers in Maui were without power early Thursday morning, according to PowerOutage.us.

 With cell service and phone lines down in some areas, many people were struggling to check in with friends and family members living near the wildfires.
 Some were posting messages on social media.